 For those in transit, digital payment or closed-loop vouchers might onboard several bus companies to address transportation needs and lower the risks of travel on foot.
 The provision of health services at a route point might make the difference between whether an injured traveler can make it to their destination or not.
-For high-risk departure points, CVA transfer values might be topped up to permit purchase of goods and shelter to enhance preparedness for the journey and provided in USD to adapt to the market circumstances and dollarization of the location.
-Major hubs that are also commonly arrival and settlement points may wish to consider providing a choice of access points based on need - transit or settlement - where someone on the move can enroll in a program that is more directly aligned to their intentions and journey progress.
-These opportunities for a route-based program and activity design also point to the need for a relatively flexible delivery mechanism (or combination) that has features permitting targeted spending (vouchers) and access to multipurpose cash
+For high-risk departure points, CVA transfer values might be topped up to permit purchase of goods and shelter to enhance preparedness for the journey and provided in USD to adapt to the market circumstances and dollarization of the location.35 Major hubs that are also commonly arrival and settlement points may wish to consider providing a choice of access points based on need - transit or settlement - where someone on the move can enroll in a program that is more directly aligned to their intentions and journey progress.
+These opportunities for a route-based program and activity design also point to the need for a relatively flexible delivery mechanism (or combination) that has features permitting targeted spending (vouchers) and access to multipurpose cash - potentially, a safe place to keep recurring transfers should the individual wish to save funds for settlement purposes or to invest in livelihood activities.
+Ensuring monitoring at each potential point along a CVA 'route' is equally important to understand purchase preferences specific to that location.
+However, some of those presented here are already relatively well-documented, such as the need for money to pay for transportation.

-Refugees International.
+35 Refugees International.
 (2022).
 Filling the Gap: Humanitarian Support and Alternative Pathways for Migrants on Colombia's Edge.